Sketch Map Tool Exercise 2 - Traffic light#

 • Create several maps of the same area with different orientation, zoom-level or basemaps.

-Sketch Map with a satelite base map
+Sketch Map with a satellite base map

 Sketch Map with a OSM base map